Zangshihui/starter-hugo-academic/content/authors/admin/_index.md

   url: https://www.tsinghua.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include large-scale structure.
+bio: My research interests include large-scale structure, N-Body simulation and galactic dynamics.

 # Interests to show in About widget
 interests:
 - Large-scale structure
+- N-Body simulation
+- Galactic dynamics

 # Education to show in About widget
 education: